mlprt/feedbax/docs/index.md

 ## Development

 I've developed Feedbax over the last few months, as I've learned JAX.
-In doing so, I've made a number of structural commitments, in pursuit of flexibility and generality.
+In doing so, I've made a number of design choices in pursuit of flexibility and generality.

-By making the library open source now, I hope to receive some feedback about those decisions, and perhaps start with some structural improvements.
-To make that easier, I've written some documentation, but also a number of GitHub issues documenting my choices, and the shape of my uncertainty.
+By making the library open source now, I hope to receive some feedback about those decisions, and perhaps make some structural improvements.
+To make that easier I've created several GitHub issues documenting my choices and uncertainties.

-You are welcome to ask questions or make suggestions for improvements to any part of the code or documentation.
+Anyone is welcome to ask questions or make suggestions about any part of the code or documentation!

 If you are a researcher in optimal control or reinforcement learning, I'd be particularly interested to hear about...

 If you are an experienced JAX user...

+## Acknowledgments

+Special thanks to Patrick Kidger whose example I've relied on